letsencrypt/website/content/en/certificates.md

 # Cross Signing

+## Intermediates

 Each of our intermediates represents a single public/private key pair.
 The private key of that pair generates the signature for all end-entity certificates (also known as leaf certificates), i.e. the certificates we issue for use on your server.

 Our RSA intermediates are signed by ISRG Root X1.
-ISRG's root is widely trusted at this point, but our RSA intermediates are still cross-signed by IdenTrust's "[DST Root CA X3](https://crt.sh/?id=8395)" (now called "TrustID X3 Root") for additional client compatibility.
+ISRG Root X1 is widely trusted at this point, but our RSA intermediates are still cross-signed by IdenTrust's "[DST Root CA X3](https://crt.sh/?id=8395)" (now called "TrustID X3 Root") for additional client compatibility.
 The IdenTrust root has been around longer and thus has better compatibility with older devices